 Part-time jobs can be a fantastic way to earn money.
 For students, part-time jobs are the most stable source of income while juggling academics.
-For others, it is a good way to make some extra cash during the seasonal holidays.
+For others, it’s a good way to make some extra cash during the seasonal holidays.

-With that being said, what better time to search for part-time jobs ?!
-Part-time positions are opening up and these portals are just the thing you need to find the right job for you.
+With that being said, what better time to search for flexible part-time jobs?
+Part-time positions are opening up and these job portals are just the thing you need to find the temporary job vacancy for you.

 - Apply for jobs without a CV.